Connect with us

 Viruses recognize specific proteins or sugars on host cells and stick to them.
 Each virus gets only one shot at putting its genome inside a cell – if their entry machinery misfires, they risk becoming inactivated.
 So they use several mechanisms to prevent triggering entry prematurely.

 After the virus binds to the cell, specific molecules on the cell’s surface or within the cell’s recycling machinery activate viral coat proteins for entry.
 An example is the SARS-CoV-2 spike that COVID-19 vaccines target.
 These proteins need to modify the cell membrane to allow the viral genome to get through without killing the cell in the process.
-Different viruses use different tricks for this, but most work like cellular secretion – how cells release materials into their – in reverse.
-Specialized viral proteins merge the membranes of the virus and the cell together and release the viral core into the interior of the cell.
+Different viruses use different tricks for this, but most work like cellular secretion – how cells release materials into their environment – in reverse.
+Specialized viral proteins help merge the membranes of the virus and the cell together and release the viral core into the interior of the cell.

 This animation depicts HIV fusing its membrane with a cell in order to release its contents inside.